wrightmat/dnd-eberron/locations/Olarune (Lamannia).md

 **Megafauna** are gargantuan beasts.
 The roc is an example of Lamannian megafauna; those found in Eberron have been drawn through manifest zones or slipped between planes during coterminous periods.
 While these creatures are similar in form to beasts, they are typically classified as monstrosities.
 Between their vast size and their connection to the plane, they’re immune to most effects that target beasts, and you can’t charm a roc with a simple animal friendship spell.

 **Totems** are beasts that are beyond the tactical scale — creatures that can be measured in miles.
 The gnome explorer Tasker tells a tale of an island in the Endless Ocean that turned out to be an enormous turtle; another of his stories features a pack of lycanthropes living in the fur of a massive roaming wolf.
 Such totems aren’t natural creatures and don’t need to eat.
 Their origins and purpose are unsolved mysteries, but most sages believe that they are immortal spirits projected by the plane itself.
 Some claim that the totems are connected to all creatures cast in their image.
 Others believe that the totems are sources of primal power, and barbarians, shifters, and druids can receive power and guidance from them.
 All that’s known for sure is that they’re immune to common spells, and there are no accounts of anyone successfully harming or communicating with a totem.

+### Universal Properties

+Lamannia is a reflection of the natural world, intensified and exaggerated.
+The air is pure and clean, the water fresh and clear.
+Colors are impossibly vivid.
+It’s suffused with life — a realm in which any stone could be an earth elemental, where any tree could be awakened.
+Vegetation is nearly always in bloom, and beasts are almost always in the peak of health.
+Except for a few layers such as the Rot, Lamannia reflects the ideal state of the natural world.
+Here are some of the plane’s consistent properties.

+**Extended Druidic Magic**.
+When a creature casts a druid spell with a duration of 1 minute or longer while in Lamannia, the duration is doubled.
+Spells with a duration of 24 hours or more are unaffected.
+A DM could decide to extend this effect to other characters that draw on primal sources of magic, such as a Gatekeeper ranger or a Greensinger bard.

+**Indomitable Beasts**.
+Beasts and elementals have a +2 bonus to Constitution and advantage on Wisdom, Intelligence, and Charisma saving throws.
+Upon its arrival in Lamannia, any elemental or beast that’s charmed or bound in any way is immediately freed from that effect; this can be disastrous for an elemental airship that’s thrown into the plane.

+**Elemental Power**.
+When a creature casts a spell that summons or conjures an elemental, it does so as if the spell were cast at a level one higher than the spell slot that was expended.

 ### References